 Port Property Management COVID-19 Resident Information

+As we do our part to reduce the possible spread of infection, we are asking our residents to also be mindful.
 In accordance with the provisions of the Governor’s statewide “Stay Safer at Home” Executive Order 49, which were extended in “An Order to Further Implement the Restarting Plan” (Executive Order 55), all persons must wear a cloth face covering when in the public areas of our properties.
 At least 6 feet of physical distancing from others, including Port Property employees, should be maintained at all times.
 This includes while using building entrances, stairwells, elevators, and parking garages.

 Port Property Resident Information